-Palm Springs is scorching, and many find themselves forgetting lunch among the heat.
+Palm Springs is scorching, and many find themselves forgetting lunch in the heat.
 Trio reminds us to enjoy the refueling that a lunchtime meal provides.

 The produce is fresh, the food is delicious and its vibes are light.
 Trio focuses on sustainable farming, with bold, natural flavors, showing off the best of what the soil provides, embodying the finest of farm-to-table dining.

 STAY: Folly Cabin

 100 miles outside of LA, 400 square feet.
 The Folly cabins are simple, sustainable structures and not what one imagines to be built on land that expands endlessly outward.
 Why not build an estate - swimming pools and water slides?
 The answer is clear.
 The Folly cabins remind us about the most essential parts of life.

 The tiny rooms feel expansive, as the windows provide portals to perfect light.
 The building materials are strong and solid.
-The kitchen is stocked with all the right tools — and a French press ready to brew he perfect pot of coffee.
-And yes, there's even a TV — solar powered, of course.
+The kitchen is stocked with all the right tools — and a French press ready to brew the perfect pot of coffee.
+And yes, there's even a TV — solar-powered, of course.

 But the desert is the star of this show.
 The sublime landscape, the Milky Way's nightly dance, the calls of the local jays.
 And the energy produced here is as clean as the architecture.